-Your Conveyancing Lawyer can search the Land Registry and obtain a copy of the registered title.
-If the property isn’t registered your Conveyancing Lawyer will ask you for the whereabouts of the Title Deeds.
+Your Conveyancing Lawyer will need to obtain a copy of the property title.
+If the property is registered then they can search the Land Registry for this.
+If the property isn't registered your Conveyancing Lawyer will ask you for the Title Deeds.

 As part of the ownership transfer you should also consider the following: